EdDataScienceEES/tutorial-sharkie58/index.md

 **(can i toggle different sections?)**

-You can download the data that I am using from [this repository](https://github.com/EdDataScienceEES/tutorial-sharkie58), by clicking on `Code` and downloading the zip file.
+You can download the data that I am using from <a href="https://github.com/EdDataScienceEES/tutorial-sharkie58" target="_blank">this repository</a>, by clicking on `Code` and downloading the zip file.
 However I encourage you to use this on your own datasets for a more applied and hands-on experience!

 ### 1. Organizing your RStudio workspace for convenience